monicagiraldochica/bash_tutorial/docs/iteration.md

 For this purpose, there will be two variables:

 Variable `i` will be initialized with value `$(( ${#ARRAY[@]} – 1 ))` (the size of the initial array minus one).
 It will represent the position in which the loop is iterating in the original array.
 In each loop, `i` will decrease its value in 1 until it reaches 0.
-It is initialized with value equal to the size of the array minus one instead of the size of the array because remember that the first index of an array is 0, so the last one is the size of the array minus one.
+It is initialized with value equal to the size of the array **minus one** because the first index of an array is 0 and the last one is the size of the array minus one.

-And variable `j` will be initialized with value 0.
+Variable `j` will be initialized with value 0.
 It will represent the position in which the loop is iterating in the inverted array.
-In each loop, `j` will increase its value until it reaches the size of the original array (when all the values would have finished being copied).
-So, it will loop as long as variable `i` have value greater or equal (`-ge`) to 0.
+In each loop, `j` will increase its value until it reaches the size of the original array.

+Values of `i`: 9, 8, 7, 6, 5, 4, 3, 2, 1, 0.

 Order of values in the original array: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

+Values of `j`: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.

 Order of values in the inverted array: 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.

 ```bash